furnace915/stream-tv/README.md

 You have signed up for a new website Stream TV.
 By signing up for this site you can stream content

-Content consists of 3 main classifications:
+Content consists of 2 main categories.
+Each category contains multiple subcategories:

 1. Live Stream
     - Sports